CCNet

 Conclusion: Transparency and Structure in Your Cybersecurity Strategy

-The RACI Model helps you define clear responsibilities in your cybersecurity strategy, ensuring that tasks are completed efficiently and in a coordinated manner.
+The RACI Model helps you define clear responsibilities in your cybersecurity strategy, ensuring that tasks are completed with efficiency and in a coordinated manner.
 Use this method to optimize your processes, assign responsibilities clearly, and improve collaboration between internal and external actors.
-This not only ensures the protection of your IT systems but also guarantees compliance with all NIS2 requirements.
+This not only ensures the protection of your IT systems but also guarantees a NIS2-compliant approach to meeting all requirements.